zeinnicholas/community-guidelines/README.md

 The Elementor User Interface was designed with a global audience in mind.
 It supports a wide range of languages and is also RTL compatible.
 Out of the box, we offer support for over 60 languages.

-Want to make a difference?
-We would appreciate your contribution by adding a new language or helping translate existing ones at [translate.wordpress.org](https://elemn.to/transate-repo).
-<br>To assist you, we've built a short guide explaining [how to translate and localize the plugin](https://elemn.to/gh-to-help-localize-elementor).
+Want to make a difference? <br>We would appreciate your contribution by adding a new language or helping translate existing ones at [translate.wordpress.org](https://elemn.to/transate-repo).
+To assist you, we've built a short guide explaining [how to translate and localize the plugin](https://elemn.to/gh-to-help-localize-elementor).

 ## Support